openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

       ORTSCircuitBreaker ( "YourCB.cs" )
   )

+The .cs extension is optional.
 "Automatic" and "Manual" load the generic OR circuit breaker implementation, so do `not` use these names for your own script.

 .. _features-scripting-eps: